- M -

 during the

 communist era).
-This
+MOM built a

 BÉZARD-type